 - Incorporating reminders of program opportunities in internal communications throughout the year.

-Leverage some friendly competition.
-Pit team members or departments against one another to see who can give the most to qualifying organizations!
+- Creating friendly competition.
+Pit team members or departments against one another to see who can get the most donations matched to qualifying organizations, and offer a prize to the winners.

-Drive home the impact of matching gifts.
+- Driving home the impact of matching gifts.
 One of the best parts about matching employee gifts is that you know they care about the organizations they’re supporting.
 Make sure to emphasize the doubled donation value offered to their favorite causes when they participate in matching.
-After all, that’s what it’s really all about!

 - Matching Gift Auto-Submission + CSR Platforms | What to Know.
 Bring your matching gift efforts to the next level by enabling innovative auto-submission functionality.
 Doing so streamlines the process for you, your employees, and the nonprofits you support.

-- The Complete Workplace Giving Guide for Corporate Changemakers.
+- What Is Workplace Giving For Companies & Why Does It Matter?
 Interested in expanding your company’s philanthropic efforts?
 Read up on the basics, key program offerings, and tips for getting started with impactful initiatives.

-- How to Make CSR More Than Just a Marketing Initiative: Tips for Companies.
+- Measuring the Impact of CSR: Top 4 Benefits for Businesses.
 Discover other top benefits of corporate social responsibility for businesses beyond standout marketing strategies.
 Plus, explore tried and true best practices for success.